PeppeL-G/bagawork/docs/code-files/src/routes/(other)/tutorials/programming/05-numbers/+page.md

 ## Changing a number in a variable
 Just as for strings, we can use `p.theVariableName = 123` to store a new number in the variable (in this example, storing the number `123` in the page variable named `theVariableName`).
 But, where `123` is written, we don't have to write a single number like this, but we can also make use of any mathematical operation we want.
-A very commonthing apps do is to simply increment the value stored in a variable by `1` using an addition operation.
+A very common thing apps do is to simply increment the value stored in a variable by `1` using an addition operation.

 ::: tip Example